proftak/modules/0438/mdModule.md

 Fully disclosing and examining the politics of section assignments is healthy, practical, and necessary in this discussion.

-* Senior colleagues (long-timer):
+* Senior colleagues (long-timers):
-  * Closer to retirement, do not want to invest energy into new preps because of the limited reuse of the preps.
+  * Closer to retirement, may not want to invest energy into new preps because of the limited reuse value of the preps.
-  * May have invested a good amount of energy to perfect how to teach certain courses.
+  * May have invested years, even decades of energy to perfect how to teach certain courses.
+    * By extension, may be the most effective instructors to teach certain courses.
   * Used to the by-seniority method.
     * Have endured the experience of the by-seniority method as junior colleagues for years, finally getting to "reap the benefits" of being a senior member of the department.
-* Midway colleagues:
+* Mid-journey colleagues:
   * Have started to invest energy and effort to specialize in certain courses.
   * May have older children, but still need time to transport children to/from school.
   * May benefit from having back-up instructors and use the release time to develop new courses or attend conferences and training.